 Designers work hard to create a design that looks good and works well for the end user, but their work is funneled through an implementation process, one which invariably leaves a mark.
 The end result will never exactly match their design.
 Sometimes, it's worlds apart.
 And yet, their professional reputation is often all about which real-world products they've delivered, not how many beautiful mockups they've designed.

 This is a situation that can very easily lead to resentment and conflict.
 I've worked on teams where there was a pervasive icy tension between designers and developers.
 And, frankly, I think developers are to blame most of the time.
 It's usually our fault.

 It's worth recognizing that we haven't always been perfect teammates.
 The first step in building trust with our design and product friends is to show them that we take their concerns seriously.

 Let's say we're chugging along on a non-urgent feature.
 We push a version of the change up to staging, and a day or two later we get some feedback from the designer:

 We tend to describe these as “nitpicks” (which, incidentally, isn't a very kind way to describe this kind of feedback!).
-Generally what happens in these situations is that the developer tells the designer to create a ticket for these nits, where it'll likely be assigned a low priority and lost in an ocean of other tickets in the backlog.
+Generally what happens in these situations is that the developer tells the designer to create a ticket for these nits, where it'll likely be assigned a P4 and lost in a sea of other low-priority tickets.